hackebrot/labels/README.md

 labels file 🗑
 - You can **edit** a label by changing the value for one or more parameters for that label 🎨
+- You can **merge** one label to another by setting the ``name`` of a label to that of an existing label.
+The merged label will be deleted.
 - You can **create** a new label by adding a new section with your desired parameters 📝